Vocational Trade Schools in Nevada

 Career and Salary Outlook for Trade School Graduates

 Trade school graduates can work in high-demand fields.
-For example, the Bureau of Labor Statistics (BLS) projects much faster-than-average job growth for dental hygienists, HVAC technicians, and paralegals between 2018 and 2028.
+For example, the Bureau of Labor Statistics (BLS) projects much faster-than-average job growth for dental hygienists and HVAC technicians between 2023 and 2033.

 Overall, trade school occupations pay around $55,000 per year, on average.
 However, salaries vary by factors like education, experience, and industry.
 For example, personal care and food service careers tend to pay below-average salaries, while management occupations pay over $96,000 per year, on average, according to the BLS.